In Trump-Nixon impeachment comparison, Pelosi raises specter of resignation

 “He made a mistake,” Pelosi told CBS.
 “He knows her strength.
 And he was trying to undermine it.”

-Reporting by Doina Chiacu; Editing by Mary Milliken and Lisa Shumaker
+Reporting by Doina Chiacu; Editing by Mary Milliken; Lisa Shumaker and Tom Brown